Alcohol Abuse Hotline Numbers

 The people answering the call are there to help you.
 Some might take comfort in knowing that they aren't the only ones placing hotline calls; the Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported an average 67,949 calls per month in 2017.4 It's a staggering number and attests to the huge numbers of people in need of more information and possibly treatment referrals.

-Here are some national hotline numbers, provided as additional resources for those struggling with alcohol use, other drug use, or other problems that are sometimes connected to addiction.
+Here are some national hotline numbers, provided as additional helpful resources for those struggling with alcohol use, other drug use, or other problems that are sometimes connected to addiction.

 In the event of an emergency, please call 911.